Economy

 Invest in Koshi Province

-Explore investment opportunities across tourism, agriculture, industry, energy, infrastructure, and IT.
+Opportunities across tourism, agriculture, industry, energy, and IT.